JuliaIO/MeshIO.jl/README.md

 ```
 Displaying a mesh can be achieved with [Makie](https://github.com/JuliaPlots/Makie.jl).

-Functions for mesh manipulation can be found in [Meshes](https://github.com/JuliaGeometry/Meshes.jl) and [JuliaGeometry](https://github.com/JuliaGeometry)
+Functions for mesh manipulation can be found in [JuliaGeometry](https://github.com/JuliaGeometry)

 ## Additional Information